NERC-CEH/RainfallQC/docs/tutorials.rst

     +---------------------+-----------------+-----------------+-----------------+

-You can then run checks that compare a target gauge to its neighbours e.g. the wet_neighbours_check from the ``neighbourhood_checks`` module.
+You can then run checks that compare a target gauge to its neighbours.
+To demonstrate, we use the ``check_wet_neighbours`` QC check from ``neighbourhood_checks``.
-This check will flag rainfall values that are in excess of a given number of the neighbours (see Figure 2.)
+This check will flag rainfall values that are in excess of a given number of the neighbours (see Figure 3.)

 .. figure:: https://thomasjkeel.github.io/UK-Rain-Gauge-Network/example_images/wet_spell_flag_hourly.png
    :align: center
    :height: 300px
-   :width: 300 px
+   :width: 280 px

-   **Figure 2.** Wetter than neighbors check from the IntenseQC framework.
+   **Figure 3.** Wetter than neighbors check from the IntenseQC framework.

 .. code-block:: python